imbaguanxin/CS4300MavenProjects/HW6/UserManual.md

 ## Camera Operations

   There are two different mode to observe in this virtual world.
+One takes the whole window and another one takes a small corner of the window.
 You can switch between the two using `Space` key on your keyboard.

   1. Global View